-In order to make business decisions based on facts, you need to have data but also the understanding of exactly how the data is collected and what it means.
+In order to make business decisions based on facts, you need to have data but also an understanding of exactly how the data is collected and what it means.

 I also want to take some time to explain why we've decided to collect data in this way.